 In deciding what the colors in the Google logo mean, designers at the company wanted to start with a pattern that was accepted and recognized, conveying the idea that Google itself was just as taken and recognizable as the first color chart taught across the world.
 Yet it wouldn’t do for the most cutting edge company in the world to keep things entirely conventional.
-After all, innovativeness and pushing the boundary of what is accepted is essential to the heart of Google’s mission and vision.
+After all, innovativeness and pushing the boundary of what is accepted as essential to the heart of Google’s mission and vision.
 To convey this, Google decided to break from the traditional pattern they started with and make the L in their logo a secondary color instead.
 It’s a simple design with an important message, one that accurately captures the vision of the company in just a few recognizable colors arranged in a meaningful order.

 What’s in a Color?

-A lot goes into the design of a good logo, not least of which being which colors are used.
+A lot goes into the design of a good logo, not least of which colors are used.
 Google knew this when they designed their logo, and they put a lot of attention into choosing a color scheme that would be eye-catching, aesthetically pleasing.
 They would accurately portray the vision of the company.
-The scheme they chose was incredibly simple but still managed to achieve all three of these goals, proving that simple designs are often the best way to go, and that, when it comes to choosing the colors you use in your logo, a little extra attention to detail goes a long way.
+The scheme they chose was incredibly simple but still managed to achieve all three of these goals, proving that simple designs are often the best way to go and that, when it comes to choosing the colors you use in your logo, a little extra attention to detail goes a long way.